 By Akilah Massey, ASF

 Program Manager Akilah Massey works with ASF members and other partners on ASF local programs, small hosted gatherings around the country.
 She joined the staff of ASF in 2005 and enjoys talking to ASF members about the personal nature of small foundation philanthropy.
-Akilah is preparing a session on social media for small foundations, to be held at the 2012 National Conference in October.
+Akilah is preparing a session on Technology Planning for small foundations, to be held at the ASF 2012 National Conference.